dawit2123/Flutter-Projects/bmi_calculator/README.md

-# bmi_calculator

-A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.

-A few resources to get you started if this is your first Flutter project:
+# BMI Calculator mobile app

+## This app is used to calculate the BMI given the height and weight and it ranks based on the result

+### Made using flutter